luizAugusto102491/A-RoF-Linearization-Dataset-Repository/README.md

  ### Dataset Description:

 The dataset provided here contains training instances and labels acquired from a practical A-RoF (Analog Radio-over-Fiber) system.
-Signals with bandwidths of 3, 6, 12, and 24 MHz were considered during data collection.
-For each bandwidth, RF power was varied from 0 to 11 dBm, resulting in eleven pairs of datasets for each bandwidth.
+Signals with bandwidths of 3, 6, 12, 24 and 50 MHz were considered during data collection.
+For each bandwidth, RF power was varied from 0 to 15 dBm, resulting in sixteen pairs of datasets for each bandwidth.

 ### File Format: